Peabody, Massachusetts: Transportation

 Several lines of the MBTA bus service pass through town.
-The Logan Express also stops at the Northshore Mall in Peabody.
 The Springfield Terminal rail line passes through town, with one line passing from Lynnfield towards Danvers, and another, mostly abandoned, line passing from Middleton to Salem.
 The nearest commuter rail service is in Salem, along the Newburyport/Rockport Line of the MBTA Commuter Rail, with service to Boston's North Station.
 The nearest airport is the Beverly Municipal Airport, and the nearest national and international air service is located at Boston's Logan International Airport.

 Utilities

-The municipally-owned Peabody Municipal Light Plant provides electricity to the city.
+The municipally owned Peabody Municipal Light Plant provides electricity to the city.
 Natural gas service in Peabody is provided by National Grid.
-Cable television in Peabody is provided by Comcast and the City in June 2019 issued a second Cable TV license to RCN.
+Cable television in Peabody is provided by Comcast and the City in June 2019 issued a second cable TV license to RCN.